You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 A message from your Course Team

-Congratulations and welcome to the International Foundation Diploma in Art and Design course at Arts University Bournemouth – probably the most intense, yet exciting, experience in your education.
+Congratulations and welcome to the International Foundation Diploma in Art and Design course at Arts University Bournemouth.

 There is hard work ahead, but the work is enjoyable, fulfilling and rewarding.
 You'll be pursuing your love of art, design and media practice every day and will be able to develop your work to a very high standard.
 The course will require a very responsible and individual approach to working practice; high levels of attendance and commitment are crucial.
-The recommended working hours for the course, including independent study, are 37 hours per week and your timetabled sessions will run throughout the week.
+The recommended working hours for the course, including self-directed study, are 37 hours per week.

-Most artists, designers and media practitioners regard their Foundation year as one of their most important, and former students often come back to see us with very fond memories of their time here.
-Having such a beautiful campus, enthusiastic staff, great facilities, and of course living in Bournemouth, all have enormous advantages; we are sure that you will really enjoy it.
+Most practitioners regard their Foundation year as one of their most important.
+Having such a beautiful campus, enthusiastic staff, great facilities, and of course living in Bournemouth, all have enormous advantages; we're sure that you'll really enjoy it.

 – The International Foundation Diploma Course Team